 The site/app: Tradesy

-The gist: Simply sign up with your email and start browsing Tradesy’s massive offerings that range anywhere from Gucci to Zara.
-Items come listed at up to 90% off retail, and unlike some other resale experiences, returns are accepted and handled by Tradesy—making the process a bit less stressful for shoppers and sellers alike.
+The gist: Simply sign up with your email, and start browsing Tradesy’s massive offerings that range from Gucci to Zara.
+Items come listed at up to 90% off retail, and unlike some other resale experiences, returns are accepted and handled by Tradesy, making the process a bit less stressful for shoppers and sellers alike.

-The must-know info for the sellers: On Tradesy, sellers are able to set their own prices, but it’s essential to be honest and provide at least three images of the product that speaks to its condition.
+Must-know info for sellers: On Tradesy, sellers are able to set their own prices, but it’s essential to be honest and provide at least three images of the product that speaks to its condition.
 A flat commission fee of $7.50 is applied to every item sold up to $50; after that, a 19.8% commission will be applied.

-The must-know info for the buyers: While buyers will have to decide whether or not to accept a seller’s price, Tradesy tells us that the site does run additional promotions to receive extra discounts off listed items.
-Furthermore, all products are 100% authenticated, and if the item you purchase is not what you expected, you can return to Tradesy for a refund.
+Must-know info for buyers: While buyers will have to decide whether or not to accept a seller’s price, Tradesy tells us that the site does run additional promotions to receive extra discounts off listed items.
+Furthermore, all products are 100% authenticated, and if the item you purchase isn’t what you expected, you can return it to Tradesy for a refund.

 The X-factor: Tradesy’s offerings include truly rare designer collectibles.
 The latest example comes by way of the Illma Gore shop, which is selling works of art made with iconic luxury fashion items.
 Anyone in search of a Louis Vuitton toilet for a cool $100,000?

 The site/app: The RealReal